oracle-livelabs/database/ai-vector-image/apex/apex.md

 7. For "Re-Use existing schema?" set this to Yes

 8. For Schema Name type in "ADMIN" and click Next.
-By doing this you have linked your application with your database schema where your tables reside.
+    **Note:** By doing this you have linked your application with your database schema where your tables reside.

 9. For the Identify Administrator section fill in:
     - Administrator Username: vectoruser (This will be the user we will log into APEX with)
     - Administrator Password: Welcome_1 (or any password you want just make sure to remember it as we will use this to log into APEX with)
     - Email: test@test.com (Any email address will work.)